 7.0 AIA HSW LU, 7.0 GBCI CE, and 7.0 LA CES PDH/HSW learning units will be offered.

 “Extreme Heat: Hot Cities – Adapting to a Hotter World” has been created and developed by the Design for Risk and Reconstruction Committee (DfRR) of the American Institute of Architects New York Chapter (AIANY).

-It is presented in partnership with AIANY’s Building Enclosure Council, AIANY’s Building Codes Committee, AIANY’s Committee on the Environment (COTE), AIANY’s Design for Aging Committee, AIANY’s Health Facilities Committee, AIANY’s Housing Committee, AIANY’s Planning and Urban Design Committee, AIANY’s Transportation and Infrastructure Committee, the American Society of Landscape Architects — New York Chapter (ASLA-NY), CUNY — New York City College of Technology, the NYC Department of Health and Mental Hygiene, the NYC Mayor’s Office of Recovery & Resiliency, the NYC Office of Emergency Management, the NYC Department of Parks and Recreation, the NYC Urban Heat Island Working Group, The Rockefeller Foundation, The Nature Conservancy, and the Urban Green Council.
+The symposium is presented in partnership with the AIANY Building Enclosure Council, AIANY Building Codes Committee, AIANY Committee on the Environment (COTE), AIANY Design for Aging Committee, AIANY Health Facilities Committee, AIANY Housing Committee, AIANY Planning and Urban Design Committee, AIANY Transportation and Infrastructure Committee, American Society of Landscape Architects — New York Chapter (ASLA-NY), NYCCT Department of Architectural Technology, NYCCT Department of Construction Management and Civil Engineering, NYC Department of Health and Mental Hygiene, NYC Mayor’s Office of Recovery & Resiliency, NYC Office of Emergency Management, NYC Department of Parks and Recreation, NYC Urban Heat Island Working Group, Rockefeller Foundation, Nature Conservancy, and Urban Green Council.